wschenk/willschenk.com/source/2014-10-31-how-to-track-your-coworkers.html.markdown

 ---
-title: how-to-track-your-coworkers
+title: How to track your coworkers
+subtitle: Simple passive network surveillance
 date: 2014-10-31 00:00 UTC
-tags: toys, ruby, redis, networking
+tags: toys, ruby, redis
 ---

 How much information do you bleed?